My Wishlist

 What is the drinking etiquette in South Korea?

 Pouring your own drink in Korea is thought to bring bad luck.
 Instead, use both hands to handle a glass, including when you pour for someone.
 Make sure you turn away from elders and cover your mouth when drinking, wait for them to drink first, and make sure your glass is just a little lower than theirs when "clinking."
 Be sure to finish your drink, and offer to refill someone’s glass if it’s nearly empty.
 On that note, traditional Koreans may take offense if you refuse a drink, so if you’d rather abstain, simply thank them and accept an alcohol-free drink instead.
 This obviously does not extend to strangers in bars, clubs or restaurants.
-Drink spiking is sadly common in Korean nightlife, and your safety always comes first.
+It's best to stay vigilant and safe while experiencing South Korea's lively nightlife.

 Does South Korea cater to dietary restrictions?